Description

 Get 12 X-Ray CE Credits now.
 Guaranteed**.
 Category A

-This mobile friendly continuing education course for Radiologic Technologists is a review of key concepts behind the science of ionizing radiation, and best practices in radiation protection for the practicing radiologic technologist.
+This mobile friendly continuing education course for Radiologic Technologists is a review of key concepts behind the science of ionizing radiation, and best practices in radiation protection for the working radiologic technologist.

 Ionizing radiation is a potentially awesome force of nature.
 It surrounds us and effects us daily.
 It can be used to save lives.
 It also can become a weapon of mass destruction.
 As RTs we wield this awesome force and we need to understand it’s properties to do so safely.
 A better understanding can help us explain radiation to our patients, and to mitigate side effects imposed on those we intend to heal.